shabububu/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This project was modified from the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+The MyReads Project creates a React-based application that allows a person to keep track of books that s/he is current reading, wanting to read, and has read in the past, by storing them on separate bookshelves.
+There is a search feature to find books to add to the bookshelves as well.

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+Note: This project was modified from the starter template for the final assessment project for Udacity's React Fundamentals course.
+This is basically a homework assignment to see if I can absorb and use React-based concepts.

 ## TL;DR